What is configuration drift?

 Firewall rule drift

-How to prevent configuration drift
+How can teams prevent configuration drift?

 Proactive measures